 While there is research related to the impact of donor ethnicity on families, most of the online resources for parents raising children who differ from them ethnically are about transracial adoption.
 We acknowledge that the donor experience is not the same as adoption and at the same time there are enough parallels that we wanted to provide some transracial adoption resources to help families considering an ethnically different donor and for those families reading this who may have already made that choice:

 It is part of TSBC’s mission to find ways to provide equitable services, including access to reproductive options for our increasingly diverse community.
 For this reason, we have created our Equity Policy which includes reserving vials of certain donors to better assist TSBC recipients in their family creation efforts.
 Vial purchase restrictions may occur for a variety of reasons and on a case by case basis.

 We want to support you in your decision-making process.
 It is possible that this article raises issues that you might not have previously considered, as well as the generally more difficult issue of ethnicity in the U.S. today.
-We want what is best for your family, and you know that far better than we do.
-Please feel free to call our office, so we can help you find the right donor for your family and/or simply proceed with your decision!
+We want what is best for your family.
+Please feel free to call our office, if you would like additional assistance with finding the right donor for your family.

 - Goldberg, A.E., Sweeney, K., Black, K. & Moyer, A. (2016).
 Lesbian, gay, and heterosexual adoptive parents’ socialization approaches to children’s minority statuses.
 The Counseling Psychologist, 44, 267-299.

 - Henry, A.J.
 (2016).
 Sperm donor selection and race/ethnicity.
 In A.E.
 Goldberg (ed.)
 SAGE Encyclopedia of LGBTQ Studies, pp. 1113-1114.
 Sage Publications, Inc., Thousand Oaks, CA.